 The southern North Sea basin, in particular England and the Low Countries.

 - Early Medieval Researcher, Landscape and Identities: the case of the English landscape c.
 1500 BC – AD 1986

 - Investigating the Dead in Early Medieval Domburg (in collaboration with Stichting Cultureel Erfgoed Zeeland (SCEZ) and Vrije Universiteit Brussel).

 - Co-editor of a volume of proceedings of a workshop re-assessing the archaeology of early medieval Walcheren (the Netherlands), held in October 2013.

-- Tutor, Weekly Classes Programme, Oxford University Department for Continuing Education.
+- Tutor, Diploma and Advanced Diploma in Archaeology/Weekly Classes Programme, Oxford University Department for Continuing Education.

 - Member of Editorial Board, Medieval and Modern Matters.